-The HIBS/HIER Documentation Guidelines link the HIBS/HIER Documentation Standards with more specific guidance and technical information.
+The HIBS/HIER Documentation Guidelines supply more specific guidance and technical information for HIBS/HIER

+Documentation Standards.
 They describe the general approach for meeting the Standards.
-Agencies, organizations, and individuals proposing to undertake the production of HIBS/HIER documentation in a different manner will need to review and gain approval of their strategy with the HIBS/HIER Coordinator prior to the execution of a contract for or the initiation of production of HIBS/HIER documentation.
+Agencies, organizations, and individuals proposing to undertake the production of HIBS/HIER documentation in a different manner will need to review and gain approval of their strategy with the HIBS/ HIER Coordinator prior to the execution of a contract for or the initiation of production of HIBS/HIER documentation.